OpenSextant/Xponents/doc/README_Xlayer_REST.md

 A quick test can be done by these test scripts: In each case specify the PORT that Xlayer is running on and then test file.

-* `./script/test-xlayer-curl.sh PORT FILE`  - requires cURL
+* `./test/test-xlayer-curl.sh PORT FILE`  - requires cURL
-* `./script/test-xlayer-java.sh PORT FILE`  - requires Java and test libraries in ./lib
+* `./test/test-xlayer-java.sh PORT FILE`  - requires Java and test libraries in ./lib
-* `./script/test-xlayer-python.sh PORT FILE`  - requires Python 2 and the OpenSextant python lib in `./python/`
+* `./test/test-xlayer-python.sh PORT FILE`  - requires Python 2 `opensextant` module in `PYTHONPATH`

 Developing with Java
 -------------------